Think about living well, in spite of illness.

 - Social work and advocacy services that will help with planning for your care in the future, whether it’s at home, in a hospital, at an assisted living residence or in a hospice facility

-While this overview offers a glimpse into St. Mary’s Palliative Care Service, it cannot take the place of open discussions with your health care team.
+While this overview offers a glimpse into St. Mary’s Palliative Care Service, it cannot take the place of open discussion with your health care team.
 For help with living a life full of meaning and hope amid illness, please contact a team member at 608-446-6920.